Volcanic Seven Summits: Asia

 The 5610 m Mount Damavand is a very large isolated stratovolcano with over 4600 m of topographic prominence.

 There are more than 70 volcanic vents known as the Kunlun Volcanic Group in Tibet at higher elevations than Damavand's summit, the highest of which has a reported elevation of 5808 m (35.5°N 80.2°E).
 Peaks in this volcanic group are not considered volcanic mountains but instead a type of pyroclastic cone.
 Information about these cones is extremely scarce and the listed elevations and prominences is of unknown accuracy and reliability.
 It is disputed whether any of these cones have a prominence greater than 300 m.
 The volcanoes in the list below all have prominences far exceeding that threshold.

 Volcanic Seven Summits

 Note: Two of the Volcanic Seven Summits, Kilimanjaro and Elbrus, are also members of the Seven Summits.
-Ojos del Salado is also a member of the Seven Second Summits.
+Ojos del Salado is a member of the Seven Second Summits, and Pico de Orizaba is part of the Seven Third Summits.

-Volcanic Seven Second Summits

-Defining the second highest volcanoes on each continent is a bit more complicated, because the continental definitions become critical.

-The problem between Australia and Oceania: Mount Hagen in Papua New Guinea is certainly the second highest volcano on the Australian continent, but expanding the continental definition to span also the broad definition of Oceania drops Hagen to 4th behind Mauna Kea and Mauna Loa on the Island of Hawaii.

-In Europe, Kazbek is the second highest volcano.
-It lies on the border of Russia and Georgia, whose European status is sometimes disputed, although Kazbek lies entirely on the European side of the Caucasus watershed.
-The Terek River rises to the south and west of Kazbek but drains northwards to Russia.

-All variant definitions are listed in the table below, so there are eight volcanoes included: